ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/python_dictionaries.md

 As you may have noticed looking at the JSON data, each soft drink has 4 main keys: "code", "product", "status_verbose", and "status".
 However, we do not want to see all of these big data everytime you access these items.
 Hence, we can easily create a new Python dictionaries consisting of information that we really care about.

 As you may have learned already, the key and the value for Python Dictionary can be any type of variable.
-In our case, the keys are `unicode` type.
-The values are also `unicode ` type, but for the key 'product' has the value as a dictionary consisting more keys whose each has its own value (which can still be a single data value, an array, or a dictionary).
+In our case, the 4 main keys that we just mentioned are type `str`.
+The values that are paired with those keys are also type `str`, except for the value paired with the key `product`.
+The value for the key `product` is a dictionary consisting more key/value pairs (which can still be a single data value, an array, or another dictionary).
 This example of a dictionary within a dictionary is called a <i>nested dictionary</i>.

-Assume that 'cola_data', 'pepsi_data', 'sprite_data', 'fanta_data', 'dr_pepper_data' are all dictionaries that have been extracted from the JSON data in Open Food Facts API, and the code will have an array for
+Assume that 'cola_data', 'pepsi_data', 'sprite_data', 'fanta_data', 'dr_pepper_data' are all dictionaries that have been extracted from the JSON data in Open Food Facts API, and the code will intially have an array consisting all of these dictioanries.

+{% highlight Python linenos %}
+array_of_data = [cola_data, sprite_data, fanta_data, dr._pepper_data]
+{% endhighlight %}

 Let's try to create a Python Dictionary only consisting of the item's UPC number as the key and the item's product name as the value, which what this code does: